 Hindu religious leaders were responsible for delivering hate speeches at 93 events.
 One of the most notorious figures.
 Kalicharan Maharaj, a self-styled spiritual leader, was responsible for 13 instances of hate speech in 2023.
-Maharai has actively promoted conspiracy theories about the Muslim population (including Rohingya refugees), Muslims as "terrorists" described and "traitors" and advocated for the use of violence against Muslims.78
+Maharai has actively promoted conspiracy theories about the Muslim population (including Rohingya refugees), "terrorists" described Muslims as and "traitors" and advocated for the use of violence against Muslims.
+78